villekf/OMEGA-doc/docs/source/usage.rst

 TOF settings
 ^^^^^^^^^^^^
 | ``options.TOF_bins = 1;``, the number of TOF bins.
-| ``options.TOF_bins_used = 1;``, the number of TOF bins used.
+| ``options.TOF_bins_used = options.TOF_bins;``, the number of TOF bins used.
 Needs to be either the same as above or 1, in which case the TOF bins are summed together.
 | ``options.TOF_FWHM = 0;``, TOF FWHM value in s.
 | ``options.TOF_width = 0;``, TOF width of each bin in s.